-The main points of difference from the Hilton Ascend are changes to the 6x bonus categories and the ability to earn a second free weekend night certificate if you can reach $60K in spend each year.
+The main points of difference from the Hilton Surpass are changes to the 6x bonus categories and the ability to earn a second free weekend night certificate if you can reach $60K in spend each year (Terms Apply).

 Hilton Business Card Welcome Offer

-New cardmembers can earn Earn 125,000 Hilton Honors Bonus Points with the Hilton Honors American Express Business Card after you spend $3,000 in eligible purchases in the first 3 months of Card Membership.
+Welcome Offer: Earn 125,000 Hilton Honors Bonus Points with the Hilton Honors American Express Business Card after you spend $3,000 in eligible purchases on the Card in the first 3 months of Card Membership.

 To put the welcome bonus into perspective, 100K Honors points is enough for 20 nights at the Hilton Garden Inn Bali Ngurah Rai Airport (excluding 5th night free redemptions), one of the best hotels priced at Hilton’s lowest free night award rate of 5,000 points.
 Or one night at the Conrad Tokyo which runs to 95,000 points per night in peak season.

 Points Earning Potential and Category Bonuses

 The Hilton Business Card earns a solid 12x bonus points at Hilton properties worldwide.
 That's in addition to the 10 base points you’ll make as a Hilton Honors member and the 25% bonus earned from Gold status which you receive automatically as a cardholder.
 If you’re paying for your stay with the Hilton Business Card, you’re bagging at least 24 points per dollar spent, before taking into account any of Hilton's regular promos which can often stack for enormous value.

-The 6x bonus categories include U.S. gas stations, restaurants, shipping purchases, mobile phone services from U.S. providers, flights booked directly with airlines or via amextravel.com, and car rentals from select rental companies.
+The 6x bonus categories include U.S. gas stations, U.S. restaurants, U.S. shipping purchases, mobile phone services from U.S. providers, flights booked directly with airlines or via amextravel.com, and car rentals from select rental companies.
 You’ll earn 3x Hilton points on all non-bonus purchases.

 Hilton Business Card Feature Benefits

 Free Night Reward After Spending $15K

 The Hilton Business Card earns a weekend free night reward after spending $15,000 each calendar year.
 An achievable target for a small business card that is redeemable across Hilton’s portfolio of hotels and resorts.

 Second Weekend Free Night Reward After Spending $60K in a Year